Uelzen: Governance

 Uelzen belongs to the Bundestag constituency of Celle-Uelzen.
 In 2009 Henning Otte (CDU) was directly elected, having been on the state list (place 19) since 2005.
 Kirsten Lühmann (SPD) was elected in 2009 via the state list.
-In the years 1998, 2002 and 2005 Peter Struck (SPD), former defence minister and chairman of the SPD party in the German Bundestag, was directly elected.
+In the years 1998, 2002 and 2005 Peter Struck (SPD), former defense minister and chairman of the SPD party in the German Bundestag, was directly elected.

 Mayor

-The mayor of Uelzen since 2014 has been Jens Markwardt (independent).
-In the 2014 election he was confirmed in office with 64.4% of the vote.
-The deputy mayors are Karsten Jäkel (CDU) und Ariane Schmäschke (The Greens).
+Jürgen Markwardt (independent) has been the mayor of Uelzen since 2014, when he was elected with 64.4% of the vote.
+The deputy mayors are Karsten Jäkel (CDU) and Ariane Schmäschke (The Greens).